 The worst-case scenario with your drug addiction is its life-altering impact on your children.
-If a pregnant woman, you are putting your unborn child at extreme risk every time you expose them to drugs or alcohol.
+If a pregnant woman, you are putting

 What kind of risk?
 Visit any neo-natal ward in a hospital to see the premature babies affected by their mother’s decision to keep using harmful substances.

 Children of any age will also be devastated by your continual substance abuse.
 Perhaps they’ll be forced to learn how to take care of themselves because you’re always hung over or too high to make dinner.

 They certainly won’t be able to invite any friends over.
 You’ll also force them to cover for you.
 As they get older and are offered drugs by a peer group, how likely is it that they’ll start using?1 Consider their role model.
 Is this really the kind of legacy you want for your children?